Temple of Seti I

 The temple of Seti I at Abydos is a mortuary temple, although Seti himself was buried in the Valley of the Kings.
 Situating his cenotaph on the hallowed ground of Abydos enabled Seti to participate magically in the resurrection of Osiris "for ever and ever."

 Seti's temple was completed by his son and successor Ramesses II.
 This gave Ramesses the opportunity to demonstrate his piety, and to carve his cartouches on yet another building.
 The temple facade, shown in this photograph, is heavily restored.
-The inner part, especially the chapels dedicated to Seti himself, Ptah, Re-Harakhty, Amun-Re, Osiris, Isis, and Horus, was completed during Seti's lifetime and is beautifully decorated in the fine relief carving which is typical of his reign.
+The inner part, which includes chapels dedicated to Seti himself, Ptah, Re-Harakhty, Amun-Re, Osiris, Isis, and Horus, was completed during Seti's lifetime and is beautifully decorated in the fine relief carving that is typical of his reign.